-PURPOSE: This elective is meant for students who have a strong interest in family medicine as a career.
+PURPOSE: These electives are meant for students who have a strong interest in family medicine as a career.
 It is well known that intern year is exhausting and often overwhelming: a new environment with high expectations, new peers, new faculty, and many time, knowledge and skill demands.
 This course is intended to help jumpstart the residency experience by providing M4s with an opportunity to learn some survival essentials for Family Medicine internship.
 The course will address the basics of practice management, review of core clinical knowledge (through completion of tested computer-based clinical cases), and skills for stress-management and personal resource identification to provide support and build confidence.
 In addition, students will have opportunities to interact with residents completing their intern year, and to get information regarding what they wish they had known coming into their residency program.

 COMPETENCIES: This course will enhance students’ knowledge and skills in four areas: application of knowledge to common clinical cases; providing competent inpatient care; essentials of practice management; and, personal and professional development.

-B. Inpatient Clinical Experience (for 2-4 credits)
+A. Inpatient Clinical Experience

-- Students can spend 2-4 weeks on the Family Medicine Inpatient service at UIH.
+-Students can spend 2-4 weeks on the Family Medicine Inpatient service at UIH.
 Students will report to, and be evaluated by senior residents and attendings.

-D. Personal and Professional Development (for ½ week credit)
+3) Personal and Professional Development

-- Tactics for establishing professional networks in one’s area of particular interest in family medicine, e.g., OB, sports medicine
+-Tactics for establishing professional networks in one’s area of particular interest in family medicine, e.g., OB, sports medicine

-- Strategies for stress prevention and management.
+-Strategies for stress prevention and management